PyImageSearch/imutils/README.md

 <pre>$ pip install imutils</pre>

+Package can be installed manually, from source (in case of modifications from pip version)

+<pre>$ python setup.py install --user</pre>

 ## Finding function OpenCV functions by name
 OpenCV can be a big, hard to navigate library, especially if you are just getting started learning computer vision and image processing.
 The `find_function` method allows you to quickly search function names across modules (and optionally sub-modules) to find the function you are looking for.